wardi/jsonsquared/README.md

 ### JSON strings

-Values that have double-quotesas their first and last characters, ignoring whitespace on the left and right, will have the quotes and surrounding whitespace removed, then be [parsed as JSON strings](docs/string.gif).
+Values that have double-quotes as their first and last characters, ignoring whitespace on the left and right, will have the quotes and surrounding whitespace removed, then be [parsed as JSON strings](docs/string.gif).